chkwon/RobustShortestPath.jl/README.md

 Robust Shortest Path Finder for [the Julia Language](http://julialang.org).

-This package provides functions to find the robust shortest path.
+This package provides functions to find robust shortest paths.
+Please see the reference papers below.

 <!--
 # get_shortest_path